spiderflying/Blockchain-wallet-activities/README.md

 ## Steps to build a data pipeline in GCP
 1. Extract data features from API (etherscan)
 2. Save csv table to local
-3. Upload csv table to Cloud Storage
+3. Create table schema in Bigquery
-4. Create table schema in Bigquery
+4. Upload csv table to schema
-5. Upload csv table to schema
+5. Upload csv table to Cloud Storage
 6. Pull new data, upload to Cloud Storage
-7. Update table with latest records
+7. Upload new records to schema
-8. Schedule 6&7 to run on a regular basis (WIP)
+8. Schedule 6&7 to run on a regular basis
 9. Additional feature engineering with sql
 10. Build data dashboard

 ## Insights and recommendations
 1. We have observed that the addresses of interest are very active with Chainlink tokens, while dormant on other chains such as eth and bsc